 A Different Perspective – Positive Psychology

 Want to get ahead and really help your soccer career reach the next level?
-Read Dan Abrahams columns on SoccerToday.
+Read Dan Abrahams column on SoccerToday.

 A global sports psychologist and author specializing in soccer, Dan Abrahams is based in England and works with professional soccer players in the English Premier League (EPL).
 Abrahams has helped hundreds of soccer players – many who play in the English Premier League (EPL).
 From working with players at Crystal Palace to QPR, Fulham, and West Ham among others, Abrahams makes a huge difference.
 Abrahams has authored several books and has a Soccer Academy as well.